w3c/wai-tutorials/source/carousels/styling.html.erb.md

 wcag_success_criteria:
 ---

+## Button Size

+Use appropriately sized interactive elements (buttons, links) to allow [people with physical impairments](https://www.w3.org/WAI/intro/people-use-web/diversity#physical) to use the carousel more easily.
+This will also benefit users on mobile devices.

+As a rule of thumb, {::comment} See what I did there? {:/} a minimal physical size of 9 × 9 mm for interactive elements [is recommended](https://www.w3.org/TR/mobile-accessibility-mapping/#h-touch-target-size-and-spacing) and it helps if the element is surrounded by a small amount of inactive space.
+While you could use millimeters in CSS, the physical rendering size might differ from device to device depending on resolution and display size.
+Use a minimum of 45 × 45 px in CSS to cover a 9 × 9 mm space on many devices.

 ## Contrast

 Ensure sufficient contrast between the foreground and the background of text and interactive elements.
 This can be a challenge when text or buttons are positioned on top of images.